ARVIPE/2decarrera/Programación Orientada a Objetos/Readme.md

-For compile this marketplace you have you create a build folder and then run cmake.. and make
+For compile this marketplace you have to create a build folder and then run cmake.. and make